syedkhawar/aws-severless-express-app/README.md

 # aws-severless-express-app
-AWS serverless express app basic structure.
+AWS serverless express app with EJS Template engine basic structure.

 1- You need to install/Configure serverless if you are not done already